tarasowski/javascript-pocketguide/functional-programming/001_functional-programming-beginners.md

 **Note:** There are around 6 interactions within the app, which means we should have 6 messages that can be passed into `update()` function.
 Probably we can put the most of the update logic into primary `update()` function with maybe 1 exception.
 Clicking the `save` button can do 1 of 2 things, either add a new meal or update an existing meal.
 We might create separate function for adding and updating a meal.

 ![Messages](./images/messages.png)

+* We call `e.preventDefault()` because the normal behaviour of a web form (if we add a function to the attribute `onsubmit`), when the submission happens, to send the form data back to the server, using a traditional post or get request.
+That's not what we want to happen, we don't want to send the data to the server in this way.